The Mysterons: Plot

-In 2068, the crew of the Zero-X spacecraft are investigating the surface of Mars in their lander, the Martian Exploration Vehicle (MEV), to locate the source of unidentified radio signals detected by the Spectrum security organisation on Earth.
-The source is revealed to be an alien city inhabited by the Mysterons (voiced by Donald Gray), a collective artificial intelligence with partial control over matter.
-The astronauts mistake the Mysterons' surveillance devices for gun batteries, and the mission leader, Spectrum officer Captain Black (voiced by Jeremy Wilkin), orders his men to fire on the city with the MEV's rocket launcher.
+In 2068, the crew of the Zero-X spacecraft are investigating the surface of Mars in their lander, the Martian Exploration Vehicle (MEV).
+Their mission is to locate the source of unidentified radio signals detected by the Spectrum security organisation on Earth.
+The source is revealed to be an alien city inhabited by the Mysterons, a collective artificial intelligence with partial control over matter.
+The astronauts mistake the Mysterons' surveillance devices for gun batteries, and the mission leader, Spectrum officer Captain Black, orders his men to fire on the city with the MEV's rocket launcher.
 Although the city is obliterated, the Mysterons use their powers to undo the damage.
-They then seize control of Black and declare a "war of nerves" on Earth, stating that their first retaliatory act will be to assassinate the World President.
+They then take control of Black and declare a "war of nerves" on Earth, stating that their first retaliatory act will be to assassinate the World President.
 When the Zero-X returns to Earth, Black mysteriously disappears.

-Captains Scarlet and Brown (voiced by Francis Matthews and Charles Tingwell) are assigned to escort the President to the Spectrum Maximum Security Building in New York City but are both killed when the Mysterons engineer the crash of their Spectrum Patrol Car.
+Captains Scarlet and Brown are assigned to escort the President to the Spectrum Maximum Security Building in New York City.
+However, they are both killed when the Mysterons engineer the crash of their Spectrum Patrol Car.
 From the officers' corpses, the Mysterons create living doubles programmed to carry out their threat against the President.
-The aliens make their first attempt on the target's life by using Brown as a physical bomb, detonating him inside the Maximum Security Building.
+The aliens make their first attempt on the target's life by using Brown as a living bomb, detonating him inside the Maximum Security Building.
 Although the building is destroyed, the President escapes unhurt.